≡ Menu

 And our personal favorite, Groodles (Groovy!).

-Now like many “hybrid” dog breeds, Goldendoodles can come in many different colors and sizes.
-And because they are not “officially” recognized as an independent breed, there really isn’t an “official standard” that Goldendoodle breeders aim for.
+Like many “hybrid” dog breeds, Goldendoodles can come in many colors and sizes.
+And because they are not “officially” recognized as an independent breed, there isn’t an “official standard” that Goldendoodle breeders aim for.
+That said, three different sizes are most common with this breed that most Goldendoodle breeds can generally agree upon.
+These different sizes consist of the following:

-• Miniature Goldendoodle, which will usually weigh anywhere from 15 to 35 pounds and stand about 13 to 20 inches tall.
+• Miniature goldendoodles usually weigh 15 to 35 pounds and stand about 13 to 20 inches tall.

-• Small Standard Goldendoodle, which will usually weigh anywhere from 40 to 50 pounds and stand about 17 to 20 inches tall.
+• Miniature Standard Goldendoodles usually weigh 40 to 50 pounds and stand about 17 to 20 inches tall.

-• Large Standard Goldendoodle, which will weigh in at around 50 to 90 pounds and stand about 20 to 24 inches in height.
+• Large Standard Goldendoodle will weigh around 50 to 90 pounds and stand about 20 to 24 inches in height.

 Goldendoodles can also…

-Have a variety of coats since they are cross-bred.
-Their coats can be curly or wavy and is usually non-shedding.
-The coat colors can vary from red and gold, chocolate and fawn, to black and silver.
+They have a variety of coats since they are cross-bred.
+Their coats can be curly or wavy and are usually non-shedding.
+The coat colors vary from red, gold, chocolate, and fawn to black and silver.

 Goldendoodle Comparisons Breeds

-Folks will often compare these dogs to several other types dogs practically other designer dogs such as a:
+Folks will often compare these dogs to several other types of dogs, practically other designer dogs, such as:

 Because…

-Any dog this smart left to his or her own devices while upset is certain to get into all sorts of trouble.
+Any dog this bright left to their own devices while upset will surely get into trouble.
 Trouble that could mean the end of your favorite pair of shoes or the destruction of your couch!
 And did we mention that they may dig up your backyard?!?!

-If you like taking long jogs in the evening, there’s a really good chance your Goldendoodle will too!
-And if you just like chilling out on the couch after a long day at work, well your Goldendoodle will be certainly content with that as well.
+These guys are bright and very responsive to your commands, and these guys are very loyal and highly comfortable adjusting to their owner’s owners.
+So, if you like taking long jogs in the evening, there’s an athere’spefct chance your Goldendoodle will, too!
+And if you just like chilling out on the couch after a long day at work, your Goldendoodle will undoubtedly be content with thatl.

-Goldendoodles are a healthy breed, but they are susceptible to certain common health issues such as:https://clicky.com/user/login
+Goldendoodles are a healthy breed, but they are susceptible to specific everyday health issues such as:https://clicky.com/user/login

-This may seem like a long list, the truth is, most dog breeds share many of these same risks.
-And unlike their parent breeds, the Golden Retriever and Poodle, the Goldendoodle “risk” for these conditions is much less than their purebred counter parts.
+And while this may seem like a long list, the truth is most dog breeds share many of these same risks.
+Unlike their parent breeds, the Golden Retriever and Poodle, the Goldendoodle “risk” fo” the”e conditions is much less than their purebred counterparts.

 But remember…